Azure-Samples/azure-intelligent-edge-patterns/Research/Curbside_pickup/Readme.md

     "moduleId" : "lvaEdge"
 }
 ```
   * The `IoThubConnectionString` you'll find it by right clicking the hellipsis (...) in the VS Code AZURE IOT HUB window, then selecting "Copy IoT Hub Connection String".
-Alternatively, you can find it in your .env file as one of the key/value pairs.

   * The `deviceId`, refers to the name of the configured IoT Edge Device.
 You'll find it listed under "Devices", in VS Code AZURE IOT HUB.